 What such “first-timers” need is to ensure:

-• Ensure appropriate implementation of data collection methods and analysis
+- Ensure proper implementation of data collection methods and analysis

 The EA data pipelines will then help route, process & load to data warehouses or data marts.
-Our ELT data integration system provides automated data pipelines like Amazon Redshift.
+Our ELT data integration system provides automated data pipelines, such as Amazon Redshift.

 Those who can benefit immensely:

-In conclusion: Whether in the time of a crisis like a coronavirus pandemic or otherwise, businesses must remove “gut feeling” or guesswork from their planning and strategizing.
-Success will only come if they become data-centric, and use data and its analysis to take all business decisions.
+Whether in the time of a crisis like a coronavirus pandemic or otherwise, businesses must remove “gut feeling” or guesswork from their planning and strategizing.
+Success will only come if they become data-centric and use data and its analysis to make all business decisions.